questdb/nodejs-questdb-client/notes.md

 > ./scripts/generateCerts.sh . questdbPwd123

 ### TODO:
-- The client should grow the buffer and call flush() immediately instead of throwing on insufficient buffer size, like other clients do.
+- ~~The client should grow the buffer instead of throwing on insufficient buffer size, like other clients do~~
-Alternatively, the sender could be growing the buffer on row writes and shrinking it on a subsequent flush() call.
+- If the buffer had to be extended, shrink it back to original size on a subsequent flush() call?
-The bufferSize parameter in the constructor can also be optional if this is done.
-- Config object for Sender
+- Config object for Sender, make bufferSize optional by setting a default
 - ~~Github actions to run 'npm test' on each commit and run 'npm publish' when version is bumped in package.json~~
 - ~~Provide a builder style API: builder.table('tab').symbol('symName', any).intColumn('intCol', 34).timestampColumn('tsCol', 23232323).atNow();~~